Travel with Kids to Costa Rica

 10. Choose the Right Hotels

-There are hundreds of kid friendly Costa Rican hotels, B&Bs and boutique inns that could make your family happy, but the right few will feel like the perfect match.
-Talk to your travel consultant about your individual needs and preferences: Do you need a crib or extra twin in the room?
+There are hundreds of kid-friendly Costa Rican hotels, B&Bs and boutique inns that could make your family happy, but the right few will feel like the perfect match.
+Talk to your Travel Consultant about your individual needs and preferences: Do you need a crib or extra twin in the room?
 Or perhaps you require a hotel restaurant with a dynamite kid’s menu?
-Or maybe you’d like to bunk somewhere that has a shallow children’s pool?
-Costa Rica has all that; all you have to do is ask.
+Costa Rica has all that.
+All you have to do is ask.